eppl-erau-db/amigo_ros2/README.md

 ### Mapping Launch: Construct a 2D Map and Log Poses

 #### Mapping:
 Launch a [terminal](#post-reboot-andor-post-startup-procedure) in the container and source ROS.
-Begin by creating a 2D map of the area using a tool like Slam Toolbox(used here).
+Begin by manually driving the robot to create a 2D map of the area using a tool like Slam Toolbox(used here).
 This map serves as the foundation for the robot's navigation.

 ```bash
 source src/unitree_ros2/setup.sh && \